rsuchecki/yakat/README.md

 Note that due to specific modules' original application within larger pipelines they occasionally expect/produce file formats slightly modified versions of common file formats.
 Fear not, these are not whimsical modifications of accepted standards but rather alternative presentation of existing formats which facilitates parallelised processing and use of linux pipes rather than intermediary files.
 For example,

-* by FASTQ_SE_ONE_LINE record we mean a single read whose four lines have been placed on a single line using tab as a separator.
+* by a FASTQ_SE_ONE_LINE record we mean a single read whose four lines have been placed on a single line using tab as a separator.
-* by FASTQ_PE_ONE_LINE record we mean a pair of reads whose eight lines have been placed on a single line using tab as a separator.
+* by a FASTQ_PE_ONE_LINE record we mean a pair of reads whose eight lines have been placed on a single line using tab as a separator.

 The idea is to wrap/unwrap these on the fly, either on the command line or using wrapper scripts.